theotix/wallabag.org/content/20160301-wallabag-public-beta1.md

 * German, French, Turkish, Persian, Romanian, Polish, Danish and English translations
 * Added Quickstart for beginners (when you don't have any entries)
 * maintenance mode (useful when you'll upgrade your wallabag platform)
-* Internal settings for Administrator (the account created during installation).
+* Internal settings for administrator (the account created during installation).
 We need to documentate this part of wallabag.

 We have work to do on our API, [you can have a look on this pull request](https://github.com/wallabag/wallabag/pull/1675).

 ### What's new since last alpha?

-The big feature is the annotations.
-[Thank you Thomas](https://github.com/tcitworld))!
+* The big feature is the annotations.
+[Thank you Thomas](https://github.com/tcitworld)!
+* We worked on installation: it's now easier (we removed many parameters to configure during this step) and we check more requirements to facilitate this installation
+* Internal settings for administrator
+* Maintenance mode
+* Turkish, Persian, Romanian, Polish, and Danish translations(thank you to translators)
+* Piwik integration

+You can see the full changelog here: [https://github.com/wallabag/wallabag/compare/2.0.0-alpha.2...2.0.0-beta.1](https://github.com/wallabag/wallabag/compare/2.0.0-alpha.2...2.0.0-beta.1).

 ### Documentation